-One of the earliest rules for tracing commingled funds dates back to Devaynes v.
+One of the earliest rules for tracing commingled funds dates back to the British case of Devaynes v.
 Noble (1816) 35 ER 781, and has come to be known as "the rule in Clayton's case."
-It was decided that, when a debtor makes a payment to a creditor holding debts of different dates, without specifying the debt to be paid, it would be presumed that the parties intended to pay the oldest debt first.
-Since funds on deposit with a bank create a debtor-creditor relationship, when the rule in Clayton's case was applied to commingled funds in a bank account it translated into a rule that payments to depositors out of a commingled fund would be allocated to the earliest deposits first, which is tantamount to a FIFO rule.
+There was decided that, when a debtor makes a payment to a creditor holding debts of different dates, without specifying the debt to be paid, it would be presumed that the parties intended to pay the oldest debt first.
+Since funds on deposit with a bank create a debtor-creditor relationship, when the rule in Clayton's case has been applied in later cases to commingled funds in a bank account it translated into a rule that payments to depositors out of a commingled fund would be allocated to the earliest deposits first, which is tantamount to a FIFO rule.